SmarterApp/TDS_AdministrationAndRegistrationTools/README.md

 * `language.codes` - Comma delimited list of valid language codes
 * `testreg.minJs` - Flag for JavaScript minification, true to minify
 * `testreg.rest.context.root` - The server relative context root for the ART REST WAR.
 Should start and end with a slash.
+* `testreg.userguide.location` - The full URL to the ART user guide

 #### Clustered Environment properties
 These are *optional* properties which are used when configuring a clustered environment behind a load balancer (LB).
 To activate clustered environment support, simply change the active profile setenv as follows: change `spring.profiles.active` from `server.singleinstance` to `server.loadbalanced`.
 Furthermore, you will need to set these key/value pairs appropriately: